jnhthomp/ClassNotes/LearnWithLeon/24-IntroToGit/24-IntroToGit.md

 Just the term for creating that save point

 ## Git enables you to roll back to previous "snapshots" (commits)
-No more file -> save as -> folder132
+You can go back to your previous snapshots so you don't accidentally mess something up No more file -> save as -> folder132

 ## !raffle